Vietnamese cuisine: Regional cuisines

 While sharing some key features, Vietnamese culinary tradition differs from region to region.

 In northern Vietnam, a colder climate limits the production and availability of spices.
 As a result, the foods there are often less spicy than those in other regions.
 Black pepper is used in place of chilies as the most popular ingredient to produce spicy flavors.
 In general, northern Vietnamese cuisine is not bold in any particular taste—sweet, salty, spicy, bitter, or sour.
 Most northern Vietnamese foods feature light and balanced flavors that result from subtle combinations of many different flavoring ingredients.
 The use of meats such as pork, beef, and chicken were relatively limited in the past.
-Freshwater fish, crustaceans, and mollusks, such as prawns, squids, shrimps, crabs, clams, and mussels, are widely used.
+Freshwater fish, crustaceans, and mollusks, such as prawns and shrimp, squid, crabs, clams, and mussels, are widely used.
 Many notable dishes of northern Vietnam are crab-centered (e.g., bún riêu).
-Fish sauce, soy sauce, prawn sauce, and limes are among the main flavoring ingredients.
 Being the cradle of Vietnamese civilization, northern Vietnam produces many signature dishes of Vietnam, such as bún riêu and bánh cuốn, which were carried to central and southern Vietnam through Vietnamese migration.
-Other famous Vietnamese dishes that originated from the north, particularly from Hanoi include "bún chả" (rice noodle with grilled marinated pork), phở gà (chicken soup with rice noodles), chả cá Lã Vọng (rice noodle with grilled fish).
+Other famous Vietnamese dishes that originated from the north, particularly from Hanoi, include "bún chả" (rice noodles with grilled marinated pork), phở gà (chicken soup with rice noodles), chả cá Lã Vọng (rice noodles with grilled fish).